 Nearly every cruise ship has multiple swimming pools, both indoor and outdoor, and swimming pool accidents are common.
 The deck floors around a pool are always likely to be wet and slippery, providing fall injury dangers.
 Any pool or water park featuring large slides, rapids, and flumes, will also naturally provide some element of danger.
 All pools also carry a drowning risk.

 Assault or sexual assault

 Cruise ship assaults and sexual assaults have become the most significant dangers at sea.
 Official reports show that there were 76 alleged assaults of a sexual nature on cruises in 2017 alone.
 This makes it the most common form of major crime on cruise ships.
-Staff medics now have to be equipped with rape kits by law, as cruise operators attempt to combat the soaring assault figures.
+Staff medics now have to be equipped with rape kits by law as cruise operators attempt to combat the soaring assault figures.

 Injuries relating to ship catastrophes

 With the addition of sports facilities such as basketball and tennis courts, the chances of passengers suffering injuries aboard their cruise increases.
-Sporting injury claims would depend on the circumstances of the incident, and whether negligence was involved.
+Sporting injury claims would depend on the circumstances of the incident and whether negligence was involved.

 Modern cruise ships feature fantastic dining experiences, including buffet spreads and chain restaurants.
-Staff chefs are employed to prepare the food, but if it is not cooked or handled properly, a passenger may suffer food poisoning.
-Anyone suffering food poisoning on a cruise ship should contact a personal injury lawyer for help.
+Staff chefs are employed to prepare the food, but if it is not cooked or handled correctly, a passenger may suffer food poisoning.
+Anyone suffering from food poisoning on a cruise ship should contact a personal injury lawyer for help.

 California Cruise Ship Injuries